ISO 9001 Certification Process: A Practical Step-by-Step Guide

 Step 3: Develop and Implement the QMS

-ISO 9001 requires controlled processes across the organization.
+ISO 9001 requires controlled, defined processes across the organization.

 Document and record control